ypid/ypid-ansible-inventory/README.rst

 ---------

-About the catch line at the top of this README. ypid is a `DebOps Developer`_ and if there is anything which is considered weak in DebOps_ defaults then it will be fixed in DebOps_.
+About the catch line at the top of this README. ypid is a `DebOps Developer`_ and if there is anything which is considered weak or not state of the art in DebOps_ defaults then it will be fixed in DebOps_.

 File naming
 -----------